 In general, yes we do sell most spare parts for many (but not all) of our CAME-TV products.
 For example, if you are in need of parts such as a replacement QR plate for your CAME-TV gimbal, or a spare power adapter for your LED light, then fill out this form and one of our associates will contact you to let you know if your requested part is available for purchase.

 Instead of sending a video link as requested on the form, you can send a link to an image for the part that you are in need of.
 If you are requesting a part that you've lost and cannot take a picture of it to send.
 Then you can go to that item's product page on our website, download a picture, and simply highlight or circle the specific part that you are in need of.
-Once you have the image ready, create a shareable link (ex: via imgur, Dropbox) out of it and include it when contacting our technical support staff.
+Once you have the image ready, create a shareable link (ex: via imgur, Dropbox) out of it and include it when emailing our technical support staff.

 The CAME-Single gimbal has a max payload of roughly 2.6 lbs and is perfect for camera setups like the Panasonic GH4, BMPCC, BMMCC and the Sony A7s/A7r series cameras.
 The CAME-Single is designed to be used one handed and is extremely portable while its packed in the hard case that it comes in.